jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

   In some ways Bill Joy could be seen as the west coast version of Ken Thompson.
 Before Stallman left MIT and started GNU Bill Joy was working hard as a graduate student at Berkeley out in California.
 He played a large part in helping to further develop BSD Unix.
 Last chapter we mentioned that he created the C shell and he is also the creator of the vi editor.
 He left Berkely in 1982 with 3 other grads from Stanford to form Sun Microsystems, which would play a large role in the commercial Unix world and innovated many technologies (Java).
 Joy stayed on t SUN until 2003.

   In the year 2000 Bill Joy wrote a seminal paper called, "[The Future Doesn't Need Us](http://archive.wired.com/wired/archive/8.04/joy_pr.html "The Future Doesn't Need Us")".
-In the paper he was shocked by the speed of the progress scientific futurist community lead by [Ray Kurzweil](https://en.wikipedia.org/wiki/Ray_Kurzweil "Kurzweil")  coupled with how little they were examinig ethics in the face of technological challenges.
-Ironically Ray Kurzweil is currently employeed by Google, whose corporate motto until recently was [*Don't be evil*](https://en.wikipedia.org/wiki/Don%27t_be_evil "Googel Motto").
+In the paper he was shocked by the speed of the progress scientific futurist community lead by [Ray Kurzweil](https://en.wikipedia.org/wiki/Ray_Kurzweil "Kurzweil")  coupled with how little they were examining ethics in the face of technological challenges.
+Ironically Ray Kurzweil is currently employed by Google, whose corporate motto until recently was [*Don't be evil*](https://en.wikipedia.org/wiki/Don%27t_be_evil "Googel Motto").
 Bill Joy said in quote,

 >  *"From the moment I became involved in the creation of new technologies, their ethical dimensions have concerned me, but it was only in the autumn of 1998 that I became anxiously aware of how great are the dangers facing us in the 21st century.
 I can date the onset of my unease to the day I met Ray Kurzweil, the deservedly famous inventor of the first reading machine for the blind and many other amazing things."*